oyin-bo/autoreply/README.md

 **autoreply** is a lightweight Model Context Protocol (MCP) server that plugs directly into your favorite AI assistant (like Google's Gemini in VSCode or any other MCP-compatible tool).
 It's your personal, scriptable gateway to the BlueSky social network, giving your AI the power to read, write, and interact as if it were a person.

-*   **Log in once, command forever:** Use your handle and an [app password](https://bsky.app/settings/app-passwords).
-It's saved to your system's secure storage and used automatically.
+*   **Log in once, command forever:** Authenticate with OAuth 2.0 (secure, browser-based) or use an [app password](https://bsky.app/settings/app-passwords) for simpler setup.
+Your credentials are saved to your system's secure storage and used automatically.
 *   **Fly under the radar:** Access a universe of public BlueSky data—feeds, profiles, threads—without ever logging in.
 Perfect for research, analysis, or just satisfying your curiosity.
 *   **Your AI is the client:** Wean yourself off scrolling.
 Now your AI assistant summarises, curates, likes and posts whatever you want.